 As a licensed electrical worker, you must complete a competence programme to refresh your knowledge and assess your competence every 2 years.
-You’ll need to do this before you can renew your practising licence.
+You’ll must do this before you can renew your practising licence.

 All registered electrical workers must hold a practising licence to carry out prescribed electrical work.
-You need to renew your licence every two years.
-Before you can do this, you need to complete the competency programme (if your last programme was over two years ago).
+You must renew your licence every two years.
+Before you can do this, you must complete the competency programme (if your last programme was over two years ago).

 How it works

-You’ll need to enrol in a competency course with a provider of your choice, who runs a course that’s relevant to your class of registration.
+You will need to enrol in a competency course with a provider of your choice, who runs a course relevant to your class of registration.
 We recommend you book in early to make sure you get a place in the course you want to attend.

 Competence Programme changes CPR requirements

 Competence Programme Providers need to ensure they cover cardio-pulmonary resuscitation to the New Zealand Resuscitation Council requirements.

 Each electrical worker now has a portal to their own Competence Management pages where records of your Competence Programme attendance will be held.
 Access this Competence Management page through your EWRB portal(external link).